Watch the video below or continue reading for our quick guide on obtaining a weather briefing and the weather briefing types you should use.

 Types of Weather Briefings

-There are three types of weather briefings you can request: A Standard, Outlook or Abbreviated Briefing.
+There are three types of weather briefings you can request: A Standard briefing, Outlook briefing, or Abbreviated Briefing.

 A standard briefing is requested for flights that are due to depart within six hours, and requires the following information:

 - Route of flight.